Security-Onion-Solutions/securityonion-docs/setup.rst

 Setup
 =====

-Setup will configure Security Onion services and has options for a variety of use cases.
+Setup will configure Security Onion services and has options for a variety of :ref:`use-cases`.